 The Council promotes the area around Glasgow Airport as a key location which will support economic growth and the requirements of the airport.
 Within the operational land and land surrounding the airport there will be a presumption in favour of uses associated with the operational functions of the airport, or uses which are compatible and do not compromise the airport functionality; this includes land required to improve surface access arrangements, including sustainable transport and travel.
 Enhanced connectivity to and from the airport requires the support of a number of stakeholders and the Council will continue to work in partnership to ensure enhanced connections in and around the airport.
-Any development proposals in or around the airport should not have a significant impact on the infrastructure of the airport or surrounding environment and demonstrate that it does not have an adverse effect on the integrity of any Natura 2000 sites.
+Any development proposals in or around the airport should not have a significant adverse impact on the infrastructure of the airport or surrounding environment and it must be demonstrated that it does not have an adverse effect on the integrity of any Natura 2000 sites.
+Development proposals will be assessed against the relevant criteria as detailed in the New Development SG.